 Lawyer for business mergers, acquisitions, divestitures and other transactions.

-PURCHASING A BUSINESS (MERGER / ACQUISITION)
+PURCHASING A BUSINESS (ACQUISITION)

-Contact Neufeld Legal PC at 403-400-4092 or Chris@NeufeldLegal.com
+Contact Neufeld Legal PC at 403-400-4092 / 905-616-8864 or Chris@NeufeldLegal.com

-Acquiring an existing business is rarely, if ever, a straightforward process; instead, it tends to require considerable investigation and analysis, so as to identify and address existing issues and potential concerns that have the very really possibility of devaluing the merger or acquisition, among a range of immediate and latent effects that might well arise from undertaking the transaction improperly.
+Acquiring an existing business is rarely, if ever, a straightforward process; instead, it tends to require considerable investigation and analysis, so as to identify and address existing issues and potential concerns that have the very real possibility of devaluing the merger or acquisition, among a range of immediate and latent effects that might well arise from undertaking the transaction improperly.
 And even with considerable due diligence, scrutiny and investigation, combined with intense negotiations and the drafting of very decisive legal agreements, there is still no certainty that the proposed business target will in fact perform as intended.
 Nevertheless, that is the challenge with almost every corporate merger and acquisition, such that the appropriate investigation needs to be undertaken, followed by its integration and advancement within your own business efforts, that will hopefully result in the realization of the intended potential that was the very basis for undertaking the original merger or acquisition.

 Asset Purchase Transaction